-The content of the three day training will be focused on how to create, care for, and increase the impact of deeply democratic organizations.
-We will begin by situating ourselves within our current political-historical moment and exploring how self-governance and nonprofits relate to our work and our collective liberation.
-Within this context, we will teach each about how to design systems, implement specific practices, solve sticky problems, and strategize for long-term resilience and effectiveness.
-We will support each other in making specific plans about how to take learning back into our organizations.
+The content of the three day training focused on how to create, care for, and increase the impact of deeply democratic organizations.
+We began by situating ourselves within our current political-historical moment and exploring how self-governance and nonprofits relate to our work and our collective liberation.
+Within this context, we taught each about how to design systems, implement specific practices, solve sticky problems, and strategize for long-term resilience and effectiveness.
+We supported each other in making specific plans about how to take learning back into our organizations.

-We will learn primarily through story and experience.
+We learned primarily through story and experience.
 Every participant has experiences attempting to embody their political visions.
 Every participant has learning to share.
 No participant (including the Sustainable Economies Law Center) is an expert.
-We will curate and organize stories, exercises, and experiments to help us establish a personal and embodied understanding.
-Certain topics (like what employment laws to look out for and what the legal constraints are for structuring a board of directors) will be taught through direct presentation.
+We curated and organized stories, exercises, and experiments to help us establish a personal and embodied understanding.
+Certain topics (like what employment laws to look out for and what the legal constraints are for structuring a board of directors) were taught through direct presentation.

 Participants dove deep into particularly sticky issues.
 Many groups struggle with a common set of issues that includes: determining pay, onboarding staff, hiring/firing, conflict engagement, counter-oppression, decision making, and agenda setting.
 We paid specific attention to these issues to ensure that groups walked away more empowered to design systems that work for them.